 Maybe you’re still in college, dreaming up a bright future.
-Maybe you’ve been at your first job for a year or two, exploring new possibilities.
+Perhaps you’ve been at your first job for a year or two, exploring new possibilities.

 In any case, congratulations.
-The desire to learn how money works is an important first step, and you’re already ahead of the pack.
+The desire to learn how money works is an essential first step, and you’re already ahead of the pack.

 At this stage, the sky’s the limit.
-A solid piece of advice could completely change your mindset, propel you forward and impact your life in ways that you never imagine possible.
+A solid piece of advice could completely change your mindset, propel you forward, and impact your life in ways that you never imagined possible.

 At best, you spend a couple hundred bucks on basic knowledge.
 At worse, you could part ways with tens of thousands of dollars and be forced to play financial catch-up for years to come.

 All things considered, you’re better off getting advice from a trusted source, like an aunt or uncle that has done well for themself or a godparent who has retired early.
 This must be someone that you’ve known for a long time — and you have first-hand proof of their success — not a random person on TikTok claiming to be rich without ever backing up their claims with actual evidence.